In this guide, you will find instructions on how to remove the door panel on a Nissan vehicle.

 Any of these symptoms show that your engine is not running as it should.

-Follow instructions below to read Nissan check engine light codes yourself with an OBD2 scanner.
+Follow the instructions below to read and reset Nissan check engine light codes yourself with an OBD2 scanner.

 Auto parts stores and some auto mechanics will often read the codes for your free of charge.
 Call a few near your house to find out if they read check engine light free of charge.